brekekesoftware/brekekephone/README.md

 ### iOS
-- Build main.jsbundle if you haven't built any: `yarn build:ios`.
 - Start the react native bundle at the project root: `react-native run-ios`.
 - To clear cache: `rm -rf ios/build/* && rm -rf ~/Library/Developer/Xcode/DerivedData/*`.

 ##### Build iOS app for distribution
-- Rebuild main.jsbundle using command `yarn build:ios`
 - Request for distribution certificate and install it correctly on local machine if haven't
 - Archive and distribute for Ad-hoc / Team distribution